DreamSpoon/AMH2B/README.md

 ### Clothing Size - Create Size Rig
 Copy armature and unlock pose scale values for resizing selected clothing meshes with copied armature.
 Select mesh objects first and select armature object last.

+## Weight Paint
+### Vertex Select by Weight
+With active object, deselect all vertices (optional), then select only vertices with weights between min_weight and max_weight, inclusive.
+'Deselect all first' is enabled by default, if enabled then all mesh vertexes are deselected before the Select by Weight operation is applied.

+### Grow Selection Paint
+With active object, starting with currently selected vertexes, set weight paint in successive 'rings' by using 'select more' and weight painting only the newly selected vertexes - blending weight paint value by 'select more' iteration.
+Very useful, e.g. on dresses, to weight paint 1.0 at the waist and blend to 0.0 at the edge of the dress.

+'Iterations' controls the amount of growth, it is the number of times 'Select More' is applied.

+'Start Weight' is applied to the currently selected vertexes, and used as the beginning blend value.

+'End Weight' is applied to the vertexes in the last 'Select More' iteration.

+'Tail Fill' is disabled by default, if enabled then 'Tail Value' is weight painted to any vertexes that remain unselected after the 'Iterations' weight paint is applied.
+Basically, an 'Invert Selection' operation is applied after all growth weight paint is appplied.

+'Fill Only Linked' is enabled by default, if enabled then 'Tail fill' is applied only to the vertexes that are linked - i.e. can be selected by 'Select Linked' operation.

 ## Cloth Sim
 ### Vertex Group Copy - From File
 For each selected mesh object: Search another file automatically and try to copy vertex groups based on user given prefix and object name.